Learn About Cancer

 Cancer can also spread (metastasize) and invade healthy tissue in other areas of your body.

 The only way to diagnose cancer is to examine the cells under a microscope.
-Imaging tests, such as computerized tomography (CT) or mammography, can indicate the possible presence of cancer by showing an abnormal mass, but cancer can be definitively diagnosed only by looking closely at the cancer cells under a microscope.
+Imaging tests, such as computerized tomography (CT) or mammography, can indicate the possible presence of cancer by showing an abnormal mass, but cancer can only be definitively diagnosed by looking closely at the cancer cells under a microscope.

 Under the microscope, normal cells look uniform, with similar sizes.
 Cancer cells look less orderly, with varying sizes.